aibolem/vexflow-wiki-vexchords/Understanding-Renderer-&-Context.md

 ```
 ![Green rectangle](images/context-4-rectangle-green.png)

 And we're practically on our way to being [Piet Mondrian](https://en.wikipedia.org/wiki/Piet_Mondrian).
-If he had liked circles or triangles.
+If he had liked circles, triangles, or anything other than primary colors.

 ## Can we draw some music now???